jeff-wagner/Pika_distSamp/README.md

 # Pika_distSamp
-Collared Pika distance sampling analysis
+## Collared Pika distance sampling analysis

-This is a line from RStudio.
+### Jeff Wagner, Paul Schuette, Katie Christie

+This is an abundance analysis of collared pika *(Ochotona collaris)* at sites across Southcentral & Interior Alaska.

+* The analysis is organized as follows:
+  +  **initscript.R:** Set WD, file paths, and load required packages.